 Iraqi World Heritage

-UNESCO is preserving and rehabilitating three major cultural sites in Iraq.
+UNESCO is preserving and rehabilitating four major cultural sites in Iraq.

 Ashur (Qal’at Sherqat):